LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel_Stock_VBA_Macros/README.md

 <img src="VBA.PNG">

 # Excel VBA
+### Description:
 #### VBA (Visual Basic for Applications) is the programming language of Excel and other Office programs.
+Create VBA or Macros relate to investing or trading.

 ## Author
 ### * Tin Hang